Optical Engineering

 Text

-Type manuscript single-spaced, in a single column, using a readable font size (for example, 12-point type).
+Type manuscript in a single column (single- or double-spaced), using a readable font size (for example, 12-point type).
 Page numbers and line numbers must be included.

 Note the following style points:

-• Journal style does not permit use of bold and italic font for emphasis; these styles should be reserved for formatting math.
+• Journal style does not permit the use of bold or italic fonts for emphasis of words in the text; these fonts should be reserved for math.

 • Words should be spelled using American English.